bitsharescrude/XBITS-HTLC/README.md

 Procedure

-Step 1: user request for XBITS.ASSETS deposit at (agreed) charge set by XBITS.
+Step 1: user request for BTS or XBITS.ASSETS deposit at (agreed) charge set by XBITS.

 Step 2: XBITS ask for user's account name on the bitshares blockchain (user must be registered on wallet.bitshares.org to be able to perform this transaction)